Reading Comprehension and Vocabulary are Connected

 Going back to my first year of teaching, I found that reading comprehension was impacted directly by vocabulary.
 I had a student that could read beautifully and fluently, but when asked what it was that she read, she went blank.

-When you don’t understand a word, how it is connected or associated with other words, it is hard to comprehend.
+When you don’t understand a word, or how it is connected or associated with other words, it is hard to comprehend.

 Comprehension is the ability to understand and use what you have read or learned.
 Vocabulary is the body of words you know.
 Reading comprehension involves understanding, analyzing, and synthesizing words, sentences, and ideas.
 Words are everywhere, so as we improve our word knowledge, our vocabulary, we improve comprehension.

-Since vocabulary is the knowledge-base of words and their meanings, it is the go-to place in our memory system.
+Since vocabulary is the knowledge base of words and their meanings, it is the go-to place in our memory system.
 Our brain sifts through our memory bank to make sense of words.
 One of the ways it does this is to make associations.
 When we make an association, it is easier for us to remember.

 For example, the word organ can be associated with musical instruments or with parts of the body.
 So we associate the word organ with one of those categories as we read a selection.
 We combine it with the other information we read.
 This, then, tells us which meaning of the word organ is being referred to in the text.